• Skip to primary navigation

 In a small bowl, combine regular soy sauce, black vinegar and sesame oil and mix well.
 This is your base sauce.

-1. In a small bowl, combine regular soy sauce, black vinegar and sesame oil and mix well.
-This is your base sauce.
+1. Combine sauce base: In a small bowl, combine regular soy sauce, black vinegar and sesame oil and mix well.
+This is your sauce base.

 Storage

-• Unused leftover sauce can be stored in an airtight container in the fridge, and it will last up to a 4 days.
+• Unused dumpling sauce can be stored in an airtight container in the fridge up to 4 days.
 To enjoy, let it come to room temperature as oil tends to solidify in the fridge.

 Pairing Suggestions